 You make several excellent points in your letter about the barrier that age differences cause.
 Age differences and the role it plays in marriage can definitely be used in a “fleshly” manner.
 It can emotionally separate married couples more than it looks like it should from a spiritual standpoint.

 But unfortunately, we live in a world where divorce is becoming a common way for couples to resolve differences.
 For that reason we have to be all the more cautious when entering into marriage.

 The age differences aren’t as much of a problem when the couple is younger.
 It’s amazing how young love can seem to conquer all!
 But later on in life when the couple gets progressively older it becomes more of a problem.
 That is because the older spouse eventually gets into health and energy issues that the younger spouse finds too troublesome to deal with in their own stage in life.

 And in all fairness though, it really can be a problem.
-I look at the energy and desire that our sons have to do certain things (because of their younger stage of life).
+I look at the energy and desire that our younger sons have to do certain things.
 I can’t even imagine having to do those things at this stage in my life.
-If I had a younger spouse (or my husband had a younger spouse) this would have to be dealt with —and it would definitely cause its share of problems.
+If I had a younger spouse (or my husband had a younger spouse) this would have to be dealt with.
+And it would definitely cause its share of problems.